Joseph Patrick Dwyer

 Joseph Patrick Dwyer (September 28, 1976 – June 28, 2008) was an American soldier, who became famous for a photograph of him helping an ailing Iraqi boy.
 Dwyer had enlisted in the United States Army after 9/11 and went on to serve as a combat medic in the 3rd Infantry Division.
+The photograph, taken by Army Times photographer Warren Zinn, was taken five days into the Iraq War and was highly publicized at the time as "hopeful" and "inspirational".

 Dwyer died on June 28, 2008.
-On June 28, Mr Dwyer, 31, called a taxi to take him to a hospital near his home in Pinehurst, North Carolina, after earlier taking prescription pills and inhaling fumes from a computer cleaner aerosol.
-When the driver arrived, Mr Dwyer said he was too weak to open the door.
-Police had to kick it down and found he had collapsed.
+On that day, Dwyer, 31, called a taxi to take him to a hospital near his home in Pinehurst, North Carolina, after earlier taking prescription pills and inhaling fumes from a computer cleaner aerosol.
+When the driver arrived, Dwyer said that he was too weak to open the door.
+Police had to kick it down and found that he had collapsed.
 Within minutes, he had died.
-He was said to have been suffering from post-traumatic stress disorder.
+He suffered from post-traumatic stress disorder.

+A statue of Dwyer in Rocky Point, New York was dedicated on June 28, 2021.